felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 The [Dunning-Kruger
 effect](https://simple.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect)
 is what happened.
 It is a phenomenon that happens whenever we learn something new.
 To summarize, in the process of becoming a master, there is a transitional period where the learner goes from being overly confident to feeling completely ignorant, despite constant progress in their learning.

 This peak of overconfidence is known as Mount Stupid, and at this point of the story I had made it to its peak.
 Some people call this stage "premature enlightenment."
-It is often in this stage where we make the most mistakes.
+It is often at this stage where we make the most mistakes.
 My confidence in my ability to learn from reading had risen above my actual abilities, and I was about to learn it the hard way.

 {{< figure src="/img/dunning-kruger-effect.png" position="center" caption="The path to mastery of any type involves traversing the Dunning-Kruger graph from left to right." scale="90%" >}}

-I thought reading the *Phoenix Project* was the breakthrough to end all breakthrough.
+I thought reading the *Phoenix Project* was the breakthrough to end all breakthroughs.
 Little did I know, it was only the beginning of my journey, and I was in for quite the slump.
 After only a few chapters, I began to feel dizzy. *The DevOps Handbook* wasn't like the Phoenix Project.
 It was a _real_ book, one that required actual effort to read through.
 It laid the truth bare: I had no idea what I had gotten myself into.
 I quickly fell into the Valley of Despair.

-Every new information felt like it took the place of another one in my head, reminiscent of a musical chair of knowledge.
+Every new bit of information felt like it took the place of another one in my head, like a musical chair of knowledge.
 For example, I had trouble remembering what the [Three Ways of DevOps](https://itrevolution.com/articles/the-three-ways-principles-underpinning-devops/) stood for, even though they were central parts of both the Phoenix